Pandora

-The Pandora myth is a kind of theodicy, addressing the question of why there is evil in the world, according to which, Pandora opened a jar (pithos) (commonly referred to as "Pandora's box") releasing all the evils of humanity.
+The Pandora myth is a kind of theodicy, addressing the question of why there is evil in the world, according to which, Pandora opened a jar (pithos; commonly referred to as "Pandora's box") releasing all the evils of humanity.
 It has been argued that Hesiod's interpretation of Pandora's story went on to influence both Jewish and Christian theology and so perpetuated her bad reputation into the Renaissance.
 Later poets, dramatists, painters and sculptors made her their subject.

 Hesiod

 Hesiod, both in his Theogony (briefly, without naming Pandora outright, line 570) and in Works and Days, gives the earliest version of the Pandora story.

 Theogony

 The Pandora myth first appeared in lines 560–612 of Hesiod's poem in epic meter, the Theogony (c.
-8th–7th centuries BC), without ever giving the woman a name.
+8th–7th centuries BCE), without ever giving the woman a name.
 After humans received the stolen gift of fire from Prometheus, an angry Zeus decides to give humanity a punishing gift to compensate for the boon they had been given.
 He commands Hephaestus to mold from earth the first woman, a "beautiful evil" whose descendants would torment the human race.
-After Hephaestus does so, Athena dresses her in a silvery gown, an embroidered veil, garlands and an ornate crown of silver.
+After Hephaestus does so, Athena dresses her in a silvery gown, an embroidered veil, garlands, and an ornate crown of silver.
 This woman goes unnamed in the Theogony, but is presumably Pandora, whose myth Hesiod revisited in Works and Days.
 When she first appears before gods and mortals, "wonder seized them" as they looked upon her.
 But she was "sheer guile, not to be withstood by men."
 Hesiod elaborates (590–93):

 For from her is the race of women and female kind: of her is the deadly race and tribe of women who live amongst mortal men to their great trouble, no helpmeets in hateful poverty, but only in wealth.

 Hesiod goes on to lament that men who try to avoid the evil of women by avoiding marriage will fare no better (604–7):

 [He] reaches deadly old age without anyone to tend his years, and though he at least has no lack of livelihood while he lives, yet, when he is dead, his kinsfolk divide his possessions amongst them.

 Hesiod concedes that occasionally a man finds a good wife, but still (609) "evil contends with good."